COXIT-CO/upwork_bot/README.md

 - *tests* is test coverage for entire project

 # How to run the app?
-Before running the application you need to do a lot of underlying work, so you might want to skip run for now untill you set up all right.
-So go to https://github.com/COXIT-CO/upwork_bot/blob/issue_47/README.md#setup
+Before running the application you need to do a lot of underlying work, so you might want to omit this section as for now and go forward to [Setup](https://github.com/COXIT-CO/upwork_bot/blob/issue_47/README.md#setup) one.
+As soon as you are done with it, go back here.

 Execute following lines in your terminal: